Mystikal: 1994–1996: Early career and stint with Big Boy Records

 As an aspiring rapper, he opened for Run-DMC and Doug E. Fresh at an outdoor concert at the Treme Center.
 Leroy "Precise" Edwards, the in-house producer for the Kenner, Louisiana-headquartered independent record label Big Boy Records, was in the audience, and granted him a contract with the label.
 Mystikal's debut album, Mystikal, was released on Big Boy in 1994.
 The album was one of Big Boy's most successful albums and gained major success for Mystikal.
 The album's success caught the attention of major record labels, which resulted in Mystikal signing to Jive Records later that year.

 In 1995, he found himself involved in conflict with fellow New Orleans rappers signed to rival Cash Money, including U.N.L.V. and The B.G.'z.
 They dissed him on tracks like "Drag 'Em in Tha River" by U.N.L.V. and "Fuck Big Boy" by The B.G.'z.
 He struck back with "Beware" and "Here I Go" which were on his second album, Mind of Mystikal.
 Mystikal's sister, Michelle Tyler, sang the chorus on "Not That Nigga" and her fate became a major influence on Mystikal's music after her death in September 1994.
 The songs "Dedicated to Michelle Tyler", "Murder" (both on Mind of Mystikal), "Murder 2", "Shine" (both on Unpredictable) and "Murder III" (on Let's Get Ready) refer to her death.
 Mystikal and Lil Wayne would eventually squash their feud and become collaborators.

 1995–2000: Mind of Mystikal and stint with No Limit

-Mystikal signed to Jive and released Mind of Mystikal in 1995.
-He signed to Master P's No Limit in 1996 and released Unpredictable in November 1997.
-He appeared on many of the No Limit albums released from 1997 through a chunk of 2000.
+In 1995, Mystikal signed to Jive and released Mind of Mystikal.
+In 1996, he signed to Master P's No Limit and released Unpredictable in November 1997.
+He appeared on many of the No Limit albums released from 1997 to 2000.
 He also collaborated with Mariah Carey on her Rainbow album on the track 'Did I Do That'.
 In late 1998, he released Ghetto Fabulous.
-That was his last album with the label, and he and No Limit parted ways in 2000.
+That was his last album with the label.
+He and No Limit parted ways in July 2000 during the recording of Let's Get Ready.